Skip to main content

 Overview

-Ranunculus acris is a fibrous-rooted herbaceous perennial in the Ranunculaceae family, growing 12–36 inches (30–90 cm) tall with an upright, branching habit.
-Basal leaves are palmately divided into 3–7 deeply lobed segments, each further incised, 2–4 inches (5–10 cm) across on long petioles; stem leaves are smaller and sessile.
-Stems are hollow, branching above mid-height, covered in fine appressed hairs.
-Flowers are glossy, bright yellow, 0.75–1 inch (2–2.5 cm) across with five rounded petals that have a distinctive waxy sheen caused by a specialised epidermal layer that reflects light in two planes simultaneously.
-Each petal has a nectary at its base covered by a small scale.
-Flowers are borne in open, branching cymes of 5–20+ blooms per stem.
-Fruit is a cluster of achenes, each 2–3 mm long with a short hooked beak.
+Ranunculus acris is a fibrous-rooted herbaceous perennial in the buttercup family (Ranunculaceae), growing 12-36 inches (30-90 cm) tall with an upright branching habit.
+Basal leaves are palmately divided into 3-7 deeply lobed segments, each further incised, 2-4 inches (5-10 cm) across on long petioles; stem leaves are smaller and sessile.
+Stems are hollow, branching above mid-height, covered in short appressed hairs.
+Flowers are glossy bright yellow, 0.75-1 inch (2-2.5 cm) across with five rounded petals that carry a prominent waxy sheen — the gloss comes from a specialized epidermal layer that reflects light in two planes simultaneously, an optical feature the species is known for.
+Each petal carries a nectary at its base covered by a small scale.
+Flowers are borne in open branching cymes of 5-20+ blooms per stem.
+Fruit is a cluster of achenes, each 2-3 mm long with a short hooked beak.
 All parts contain the glycoside ranunculin, which converts to protoanemonin on tissue damage — a vesicant that causes contact dermatitis in humans and oral blistering in grazing livestock.
-Protoanemonin degrades to non-toxic anemonin when the plant is dried, making hay safe.
+Protoanemonin degrades to non-toxic anemonin when the plant is dried, which is why hay made from buttercup-containing pastures is safe to feed.
 Spreads by seed and by short rhizomes.
-In the Pacific Northwest, it is naturalised in pastures, meadows, roadsides, and disturbed ground, and is classified as a weed in agricultural settings.
+In the Pacific Northwest, the species is naturalized in pastures, meadows, roadsides, and disturbed ground, and is classified as a weed in agricultural settings.
 The double-flowered cultivar 'Flore Pleno' is grown ornamentally and does not set seed.

 Native Range

-Ranunculus acris is native across Europe, northern Asia, and into northwestern Africa.
-It has naturalised widely in North America, where it occurs in all 50 US states and all Canadian provinces, primarily in moist grasslands and disturbed ground.
+Ranunculus acris is native across Europe, northern Asia, and northwestern Africa.
+The species has naturalized widely in North America, where it occurs in all 50 US states and all Canadian provinces, primarily in moist grasslands and disturbed ground.

 Suggested Uses

-The species is used in wildflower meadow plantings and naturalised grassland, spaced 12 inches (30 cm) apart or broadcast-seeded at 1–2 g/m².
-The double cultivar 'Flore Pleno' is used in cottage garden borders — it does not set seed and has a longer bloom period.
-All forms tolerate seasonally wet soil and are suited to rain garden edges and pond margins.
+The species is used in wildflower meadow plantings and naturalized grassland, spaced 12 inches (30 cm) apart or broadcast-seeded at 1-2 g per square meter.
+The double cultivar 'Flore Pleno' is used in cottage garden borders since it does not set seed and has a longer bloom period than the species form.
+Both forms tolerate seasonally wet soil and are suited to rain garden edges and pond margins.

 How to Identify

-Identified by the palmately divided basal leaves with deeply lobed segments, hollow branching stems, and glossy five-petalled yellow flowers with a distinctive waxy sheen.
-Distinguished from R. repens (creeping buttercup) by the absence of stolons and the more deeply divided leaves.
-Distinguished from R. bulbosus (bulbous buttercup) by the absence of a swollen stem base (corm) and the non-reflexed sepals.
+Identified by palmately divided basal leaves with deeply lobed segments, hollow branching stems, and glossy five-petaled yellow flowers carrying a prominent waxy sheen.
+Separated from R. repens (creeping buttercup) by the absence of stolons and by the more deeply divided leaves.
+Separated from R. bulbosus (bulbous buttercup) by the absence of a swollen stem base (corm) and by the non-reflexed sepals.

 Appearance